drewrice2/GDAX_to_remote_MongoDB/README.md

 hosted MongoDB instance will be in the `mongo_server` directory.
 Files pertaining to streaming from GDAX will be located in the `gdax_server` directory.

+EC2 setup set up details will need to be handled beforehand.
+Don't forget to change your inbound security rules for the Mongo instance!

 Users should secure-copy relevant files to the correct EC2 instance with:
 `scp -i my_AWS_PEM.pem mongo_server/ ubuntu@ec2-xx-my-mongo-server-xx.compute-1.amazonaws.com`
 OR